rohankadekodi/SplitFS/experiments.md

+### Performance Benchmarks

+We evaluate and benchmark on SplitFS using different application benchmarks like YCSB (Load A, Run A-F, Load E and Run E), TPC-C on SQLite and rsync.
+We compare the performance with other similar file systems like ext4 DAX, NOVA-strict, NOVA-relaxed and PMFS.
+We run YCSB on SplitFS-strict, TPC-C on SplitFS-POSIX and rsync on SplitFS-sync.
+1. Running YCSB on SplitFS-strict and comparing it with NOVA-strict supports the claim that SplitFS is able to match or beat the performance of state-of-the-art file systems on data intensive workloads while achieving the same guarantees that these file systems provide
+2. Running TPC-C on SplitFS-POSIX and comparing it with ext4 DAX and NOVA-strict supports the claim that SplitFS is able to provide different guarantees to applications according to their needs without remounting the underlying file system.
+SQLite in WAL mode does not require the strict guarantees that NOVA-strict provides leading to suboptimal performance, while running SQLite on SplitFS-POSIX helps boost performance while only providing the required guarantees from the underlying file system
+3. Running rsync on SplitFS-sync and comparing it with NOVA-relaxed and PMFS supports the claim that SplitFS incurs a modest overhead in performance for utility workloads that are metadata intensive

 ### Experiment Setup

 1. kernel: `cd scripts/kernel-setup; ./compile_kernel.sh; cd ..` -- This will compile the Linux 4.13.0 kernel along with loadable modules for NOVA and PMFS.
 It will also install the kernel after compiling.
 Run with `sudo`